mcgsoftware/2018-demo/README.md

 Demo use of k8 and other technologies

 ## MySQL Notes
-Run schema.sql to generate database and data.sql to load it with sample data.
+Run files in /mysql. schema.sql to generate database and data.sql to load it with sample data.

 ## Todod
 foo